Essential C Functions: A Beginner’s Guide to Standard Library and Practical Usage

 Memory Management Functions

-C uses the following functions for dynamic memory allocation and efficient program management:
+C uses the following functions for dynamic memory allocation:

 • malloc